TheLazySquid/Gimloader/site/src/content/docs/api/api.md

 title: Unscoped Api
 description: Documentation for the Unscoped Api
 ---
 The api is accessible via the global variable `GL`.
+Scripts are also able to use a [scoped API](./scopedapi) which automatically handles cleanup by creating a `new GL()`
 ## Properties